-“For the foreseeable future, organic food production can make vegetables so expensive that many of the poorer people in society will not be able to afford them so that their diet and health will suffer.”
+‘For the foreseeable future, organic food production can make vegetables so expensive that many of the poorer people in society won’t be able to afford them.
+Their diet and health will suffer.’

-Which society are we talking about here, because poor people in Europe are very different from the poor people in Africa?
+Which society are we talking about here – the situation in Europe is very different from Africa.
 The health of Africans is already suffering today and not through lack of chemicals, but lack of management.

 Problems in Africa

 Bio food appears to be more expensive.
-But privilege quality and not quantity and you may find that for the same cost, you need less food since there is more nutrition in it.
-Some real work is required in order to determine whether bio food is better or not.
-I have no doubts about that, but what is the battle here?
+But privilege quality and not quantity and you may find that for the same cost, you need less food.
+Higher quality food is more nutritious and has more energy.
+Everyone has the freedom to choose.
+But we could consume and produce less and exit from this life in the fast lane.